LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 |   Near   |      2      |
 | Imminent |      3      |

-### Additional Information

-**Stimulus Intensity**
-The intensity of each stimulus throughout the experiment is constant.

-**Cue Delay**
-A vibrational cue will be delivered when a vehicle is first detected and every time the closest detected vehicle changes distance category.

 |      Pattern Scheme     | Duration Scheme | Distance |      Activated Tactors     | Repetitions |
 |:-----------------------:|:---------------:|:--------:|:--------------------------:|:-----------:|
 |         Singular        |    Monotonic    |    Far   |            Rear            |      1      |